 But when Jason enlists to go to Iraq and with the relationship with Tara going nowhere, it may be time for John Francis to hang up his twenty sided dice and take a job on the other side of the country.
 However, John Francis is about to discover that leaving will prove tougher than the Tomb of Horrors.

 OF DICE AND MEN is a blisteringly funny and deeply affecting look at the things that truly matter in life.

-PLASTIC GALAXY: THE STORY OF STAR WARS TOYS – Q&A
+PLASTIC GALAXY: THE STORY OF STAR WARS TOYS – Showing with Q&A

 Star Wars toys were a phenomenon that swept the nation, permanently transforming both the toy and movie industries, generating fortunes, and creating a hobby that, 30 years later, still holds sway over not only the people who grew up with the toys, but also an entirely new generation of fans.
 Plastic Galaxy explores the groundbreaking and breathtaking world of Star Wars toys.
 Through interviews with former Kenner employees, experts, authors, and collectors, the 70-minute documentary looks at the toys’ history, their influence, and the fond and fervent feelings they elicit today.

 Trekoff/Ninjas vs series – Movie Rating:(R) Endlight Entertainment.
 Showing with Q&A

 The folks at Endlight Entertainment are based in the DC Metro area and have enjoyed success with their cult films NINJAS VS ZOMBIES, NINJAS VS VAMPIRES, and NINJAS VS MONSTERS.
 Started by Screenwriter/Director Justin Timpane, Endlight has grown to include a small army of talented artists and technicians all dedicated to bringing microbudget films to the next level!

 Zcon, Browncoats – Michael Dougherty Showing with Q&A